 It won’t always be possible to lay down the law in every scenario that you’d like.
 But by knowing what your ideal boundaries are, and implementing them from the beginning, you’ll have a fighting chance at reducing work stress.

 In modern QA, Slack can play a big role in communication.
-And with all of the expectations that come with live messaging, boundaries are often needed.
+Boundaries are even more relevant with all expectations that come with live messaging.
 These can include:

 - Keeping the Slack app off of your phone